Solution of the Critical Dynamics of the Mean-Field Kob-Andersen Model: Dynamical equations in the regime

-Let us assume the validity of the critical hierarchy \eqref{eq:theHierarchy}.
-We are going to check the consistency of \eqref{eq:theHierarchy} a posteriori, by comparing the predictions obtained under this assumption, e.g.\ the critical exponent $a$, with numerical simulations.
+Let us assume the validity of \eqref{eq:theHierarchy} and \eqref{eq:trunchierarchy}.
+We will later verify the consistency of this assumption by comparing the resulting predictions, e.g.\ the critical exponents and the scaling laws in the $\beta$-regime, with numerical simulations.

 Under \eqref{eq:theHierarchy}, the one-switch contribution $\phi_b^{(1)}(t)$ can be interpreted as a correction to the first term of \eqref{eq:zeroSwitchKA}, that corresponds to the case in which the occupied site is blocked because it has more than $m$ occupied neighbors.
 Note that we ignored one-switch corrections to the second term of \eqref{eq:zeroSwitchKA}, taking into account the case in which the occupied site is blocked because all its neighbors are blocked.
-This is the case because all the neighbors must be blocked at all times, and the probability that a site switches from being blocked and occupied to being blocked and empty is negligible.
-From Eq.~\eqref{eq:trunchierarchy}, to compute the critical behavior of $\phi(t)$, we need to analyze the cavity persistences, which, as shown in Sec.~\ref{sec:dynKAcav}, are used to express both $\phi_b^{(0)}(t)$ and $\phi_b^{(1)}(t)$.
-Indeed, as we have seen in Sec.~\ref{sec:dynKAcav}, both $\phi_b^{(0)}(t)$ and $\phi_b^{(1)}(t)$ are expressed in terms of the cavity persistences.
-At this point the strategy is to also express $Y(t),B(t),F(t)$ in terms of blocked persistences, and to truncate the blocked persistences at the one-switch term, which is assumed to be exact in the $\beta$-regime close to the critical point.
+This is the case because all neighbors must be blocked at all times, and the probability that a site switches from being blocked and occupied to being blocked and empty is negligible.

+From Eq.~\eqref{eq:trunchierarchy}, computing the critical behavior of $\phi(t)$ requires analyzing the cavity persistences, which determine both $\phi_b^{(0)}(t)$ and $\phi_b^{(1)}(t)$ through Eqs.~\eqref{eq:zeroSwitchKA} and \eqref{eq:phib1}, respectively.
+In order to do so, we proceed like for Eq.~\eqref{eq:trunchierarchy}, namely we express $Y(t), B(t), F(t)$ in terms of blocked persistences, and we truncate the latter at the one-switch term, which is expected to provide the leading behavior in the $\beta$-regime (see \cite{perrupato2025theory}).
 Therefore, we have:

-where ``$\delta$'' in front of a persistence means the persistence minus its plateau value.
-We use the following vectorial notation to write Eqs.~\eqref{eq:01KA1}, \eqref{eq:01KA2} and \eqref{eq:01KA3}: